mondomom/dnsmasq/README.md

 RPiSystem.png

 === Installation
+install dnsmasq application, and dmsutils so you can see what's going on
 ```
 apt install dnsmasq
+apt install dnsutils
 ```
 === Configuration
 There are only two files that need to be edited: